mitranim/emerge/readme.md

 ### `putIn(prev, path, value)`

-Creates a new immutable version of the given value, patched with the given value at the given path.
+Creates a new immutable version of the given value, replaced with the given value at the given path.
 The path must be an array of strings or symbols.
-Preserves as many original references as possible.
+Preserves as many original references as possible, even inside the branch being replaced.
 The original is unaffected.

-Ignores/removes nodes that receive nil values (`null` or `undefined`).
+Ignores/removes properties that receive nil values (`null` or `undefined`).

-Returns the original reference if the result would be deep-equal.
+Returns the original reference if the result has the same value.

 ```javascript
 const {putIn} = require('emerge')